Virtual certainty? Bankers ask if success of remote roadshows will last

 "In New York City you would normally do six or seven one-on-one meetings plus a group event.
 Boston is about the same.
 Now you can do at least nine in a day with no travel time," said Taylor Wright, co-head of U.S. equity capital markets at Barclays Plc BARC.L.

-For example, coffee producer JDE Peet's JDEP.AS raised 2.25 billion euros ($2.50 billion) in Amsterdam last week, in Europe's biggest IPO of the year with a virtual roadshow that lasted just three days.
+For example, coffee producer JDE Peet's JDEP.ASIPO raised 2.25 billion euros ($2.50 billion) in Amsterdam last week, in Europe's biggest flotation of the year with a virtual roadshow that lasted just three days.
 It only managed to do so because the company and its advisers had already met in person with many potential investors, bankers on the deal said.

 JDE Peet's did not immediately respond to a request for comment outside business hours.

-"If roadshows cannot carry on, I feel some investors won't be willing to invest as happily," said Zhenro Properties chief financial officer Kenny Chan, speaking in mid-May as the company raised $200 million via online roadshows in Asia's first junk-rated bond for almost two months.
+"If roadshows cannot carry on, I feel some investors won't be willing to invest as happily," said Zhenro Properties's chief financial officer, Kenny Chan, speaking in mid-May as the company raised $200 million via online roadshows in Asia's first junk-rated bond for almost two months.

 Many bankers and executives said they missed the social interaction, as well as the ability to ask questions quietly after in-person meetings.